thundree/chat-project/documentation/AI_SERVICES_README.md

 - Rate limiting
 - Model availability

+### API Key Management
+- API keys for OpenAI and Google AI are securely stored in the application's database (IndexedDB via Dexie).
+- The application provides a configuration UI (within chat settings) to add, update, activate, or switch API keys for each provider.
+- The services automatically fetch and refresh the active API key from the database as needed.
+- No API keys are read from environment variables or `.env` files; all key management is handled in-app.
+- The `DatabaseService` manages the `apiKeys` table and provides methods for storing and retrieving keys.

 ### Type Safety
 All services are fully typed with TypeScript interfaces for:
 - Request/response formats